 - Where am I overconfident or hearing what I want to hear more than what I need to know?

-- Where am I / where are you hanging on to something or someone past their effective “sell by” date?
+- Where am I / where are you holding on to something or someone for too long?

 - How could I build more engagement/commitment from our most valued people?

 - What do we need to stop doing that’s wasteful?

 - Is there anything you’ve tried saying to me that I’m dismissing?